In evaluating potential opportunities, leaders must consider both probability (the odds of success) and criticality (the importance of success).

 When business leaders, via subtle humble brag, share their “critical strengths”, they aren’t revealing the keys to their success.
 They are writing their own obituary:

-I’m sure you can finish the story.
+You can finish the story.

 With such a multitude of options, life goes from nasty, brutish, and short to bougie, fabulous, and, frankly, too long between seasons of Game of Thrones.
 Wouldn’t it be great to shorten that bit?